Pentanema squarrosum: Habitat and ecology

 Ploughman's spikenard only grows on calcareous soils over chalk, limestone or sand.
 It prefers very short swards and often occurs in areas of disturbance, such as roadsides and old quarries.
 It is rarely abundant and often occurs as scattered plants.
 In the British National Vegetation Classification, it is found in Calcicolous grasslands CG1, CG2, CG3, CG4, CG5 and CG7.

 Ploughman's spikenard is host to various flying insect pollinators and at least 48 parasites, including oxtongue broomrape, which is very rare in Britain but more common in Europe; the spikenard case-bearer moth, which is oligophagous on this plant and related fleabanes; and Coleosporium inulae, a type of rust fungus which has part of its life cycle on pine trees and part on members of the Asteraceae.

 Uses

-The leaves are burned and used as an insecticide and parasiticide, especially against fleas.
-Even the smell of the plant is flea repellent.
-When the root is burned, it becomes a useful room scent (it is used this way in Turkey).

-Peter Sell and Gina Murrell say Ploughman's Spikenard was sometimes dried and hung up in cottages as a room freshener.
+The dried and powdered root makes a pungent type of incense, and this is probably why it was given the name ploughman's (cf. poor man's) spikenard, although the smell is not much like true spikenard.
+It is also said that the dried leaves can burned and used as an insecticide and parasiticide, especially against fleas.